minio/docs/source/reference/minio-mc-admin/mc-admin-config.rst

 Configuration Settings
 ----------------------

-For the list of possible settings, descriptions, and options to use when configuring them, see :ref:`minio-server-configuration-settings`.
+For a list of available configuration settings, see :ref:`minio-server-configuration-settings`.